lapalme/pyrealb/demos/flight_infos/README.md

 Finding and realizing an answer to a question is described in `query_flight_db.py` (in the `RASA_bot/response` directory).
 When this file is called as a main program, it realizes the answers for all examples in `test.json`.
 This allows testing the answering process on different intentions.

 Given the information available in the database, only a subset of intentions are dealt with (_flight_, _airfare_, _airline_, _abbreviation_ and _day_name_) which account for the vast majority of cases.
 Less frequent intents such as _ground_service_, _capacity_, _meal_ are not currently dealt with.
-The _distance_ intent is not dealt with, even though there is an intercity distance information in the database,  because most of the questions ask for the distance between an airport and the nearby city, an information that is not available.
+The _distance_ intent is not dealt with, even though there is an intercity distance information in the database,  because most of the questions ask for the distance between an airport and the nearby city, an information that is not available in our database.

 Finding flights that satisfy a query is a relatively straightforward process: the list of entities is mapped into a structure similar to the flight information in the database.
 The essential mapping process is done with the following function to create a dictionary (type `Flight`) with fields such as `origin`, `destination`, `day_name`, etc. The fields `orig_time_rng` and `dest_time_rng` are tuples that define a range of allowed departure or arrival times taking into account loose time specifications such as _morning_ or _evening_ possibly modified with relative time information such as _before_ or _around_,